yamimajoseph/Global_Superstore_Analysis_Python/README.md

 # Global_Superstore_Analysis_Python

-Analyzes global superstore data to understand customer behavior, sales patterns, and shipping impacts.
+Analyzed global superstore data to understand customer behavior, sales patterns, and shipping impacts.
 Provides insights for optimizing business operations.

 ## Data Used

-Dataset - The 'Global Superstore Sales' dataset from Kaggle, comprising over 50,000 store records from 2011 to 2014, served as the foundation for this analysis.
+Dataset - The 'Global Superstore Sales' dataset from Kaggle, comprising over 50,000 store records from 2011 to 2014.
 Methodology - Exploratory data analysis (EDA) was performed using Python libraries such as Pandas, Matplotlib, and Seaborn within a Jupyter Notebook environment.

 ## Questions